pubmania/pubmania.github.io/docs/poems/posts/2025-12-24-my-beloved-boy.md

 He’s not silent, nor wordless; he is aware, not at all blind,
 He speaks his heart and tells his tale, in ways only he can find.
-With a bobbing head, a different bark, or some drama on cue,
+With a cute head tilt, a different bark,
+With a gentle nudge from his wet nose,a happy wag of his feathery tail, or some drama on cue,
 By any mischief necessary, he makes sure his point gets through.

 A master at reading every mood, he shows love without a cost,